-Mechanicís Lien law gives those that have worked on improving property or furnishing materials for non-governmental property improvements a special status in order to ensure payment and to encourage credit for construction of new projects.
+Mechanicís Lien law by statute gives those that have worked on improving property or furnishing materials for non-governmental property improvements a special status in order to ensure payment and to encourage credit for construction of new projects.
 The law in some form has existed in Virginia since the 1790s.
 Mechanicís Lien law is founded on the theory that those who improve real estate should be paid for the fruits of their labor which can be seen by all and the benefits enjoyed by the owner.
 The unpaid contractor or material supplier is called the Claimant.
 To protect its rights in the building or project the Claimant must file a Mechanic's Lien in the Circuit Court of the city or county in which the project is being constructed.

-© 2015 Eugene W. Shannon, PLC
+© 2018 Eugene W. Shannon, PLC